 As a thumb rule, before you start making investments for your long-term goals, first you should build an emergency fund that should be greater than at least three times your monthly expenses.
 Keep this money aside in a separate account.
 You can read more about how to build an emergency fund here.

 2. Have a Budget & Know Your Cash-Flows

 If you want to enjoy a healthy financial life, it’s really important to have a balance between your savings and your expenses.
 Budgeting your monthly finances and knowing your ‘cash’ inflow and outflow can help you plan how much you can afford to invest per month.

 A simple profit and loss formula that you can use in your day-to-day life to understand your cash position is ‘Revenue — Expenses = Profit”.

 Here, your total revenue (inflow) is the sum of all the income that you make from different sources like your job, business, interests on savings/fixed deposits, dividends, rental income, etc. And your total expenses (outflow) include your rent, groceries, transportation, bills, EMI’s, household expenses, etc.

 When you deduct the total expenses from your net revenue, you’ll be able to find out how much you keep per month or year.
 And after calculating this, you can plan where to allocate this money and how much to invest in different investment options.

 Note: If you are struggling with your personal budgeting, one of the easiest strategies that you can use to figure out how much should you save is the 50/20/30 Strategy.

-50/20/30 is a really simple and straightforward budgeting strategy that can help you to define how much should you spend on your essential spendings (needs), savings and finally on your preferences (wants and choices).
-According to 50/20/30 strategy, you should allocate:
+50/20/30 is a really simple and straightforward budgeting strategy that can help you to define how much should you spend on your essential spendings (needs), savings, and finally on your preferences (wants and choices).
+According to the 50/20/30 strategy, you should allocate:

 - 50% of your monthly income on ‘Needs’ (like rent, food, etc)